mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 ---

 Because we are loading an entirely new base dataset, we'll have to start a new Palladio project.
 First, let's save our work by clicking the "Download" button at the upper right.
 This will download a .json file to your computer.
-NExt time you start up Palladio, you will have the option to input this json file to restore both your data as well as the visuals that you configured from it.
+Next time you start up Palladio, you will have the option to input this json file to restore both your data as well as the visuals that you configured from it.

 ---